godalming123/server-docker-files/readme.md

 # TODO
 - Allow the usage of nextcloud with mySQL and mariaDB for more performance
 - Setup automatic backup and update for docker containers
-- Setup caddy with duckDNS and optionally twingate so that the server is actually secure, and can be accessed from anywhere
+- Optionally setup twingate so that the server can be accessed from anywhere
+- Add the option for the user to not have some of the apps

 # Usage